 7.3.6 Direct Receipts.
 Insurance proceeds, retirement benefits or other assets which, but for this paragraph, would be exempt from liability for my debts or costs of administration, or death taxes which become due because of my death, shall not be used to pay such debts, costs of administration or death taxes.

-7.4 Disclaimers.
-Any Trustee, Beneficiary or other person (or an agent, Guardian or Personal Representative on such person’s behalf) shall have the power to disclaim, in whole or in any part, any interest in property under this Agreement (including any right, power or discretion), by written instrument filed with any Trustee.
-The following provisions shall govern such disclaimers:

-7.4.1 Disclaimer by Trustee.
-Each Trustee may, without court approval, disclaim, in whole or in part, a right, power or discretion, or an interest in or power over property.
-If a Trustee disclaims a right, power, or discretion, the right, power, or discretion so disclaimed shall be extinguished as to the disclaiming Trustee only.

-7.4.2 Other Interests.
-If an interest in property under this Agreement other than an interest described in the preceding provisions of this paragraph is disclaimed, the disclaimed interest in property shall be disposed of in the manner provided by this Agreement as though the person disclaiming had not survived me, except that, unless the disclaimer otherwise provides, a disclaimer of an interest in a gift under Article Three shall not exclude the disclaimant from sharing in the same property even though, through lapse, the property becomes a part of the residue of the trust.

-7.4.3 Non-Limitation by Spendthrift Provision.
-Nothing contained in the spendthrift provision of this Article shall prevent a disclaimer pursuant to this Paragraph.

 7.5 Estate Taxes.
 I direct that all death taxes imposed as a result of my death shall be paid by the Trustee out of the assets passing under Paragraph 4.1 herein.
 Any such estate taxes shall be apportioned against the shares received by those beneficiaries entitled to receive assets under Paragraph 4.1 in proportion to the value of their respective shares.